pytest-dev/pyfakefs/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~
 This may be used to add modules that shall not be patched.
 This is mostly
 used to avoid patching the Python file system modules themselves, but may be
-helpful in some special situations, for example if a testrunner is accessing
+helpful in some special situations, for example if a testrunner needs to access
 the file system after test setup.
-A known case is erratic behavior if running a
-debug session in PyCharm with Python 2.7, which can be avoided by adding the
+To make this possible, the affected module
-offending module to ``additional_skip_names``:
+can be added to ``additional_skip_names``:

 .. code:: python